 Operation Safe Sale

 In an effort to protect Wake Forest residents from becoming victims of crime when selling or purchasing items advertised online, the Wake Forest Police Department introduced Operation Safe Sale.
 The initiative provides the police department as a safe zone for transactions advertised online.

-Any Wake Forest resident who is interested in joining or forming a Neighborhood Watch group is urged to Contact Officer Scott Graham.
+Any Wake Forest resident who is interested in joining or forming a Neighborhood Watch group is urged to Contact Officer Robert Wilkinson.
 Our mission is to build upon the original concepts of Neighborhood Watch, utilizing all available resources to create a proactive community-police partnership for crime prevention and problem-solving in each neighborhood.

 Child Safety Seat Installation